Detox Your Body for Spring by Incorporating These 7 Items Into Your Diet

 Apple Cider Vinegar

 Kimchi, miso, sauerkraut and other fermented foods deserve more credit because they don't just taste good, they also help feed the good bacteria in your gut and can supposedly even have a positive effect on your mood.
+Add fermented foods to salads, sandwiches or snack on them by themselves.

 Alcohol, caffeine, sugar, refined oils, junk food and processed foods.